Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- The combined points per game average of the two teams, 40.3, is 2.7 points fewer than Sunday's over/under.
+- The two teams combine to average 40.3 points per game, 2.2 less than the over/under in this contest.

-- These two squads surrender a combined 47.1 points per game, 4.1 more than this contest's over/under.
+- The 47.1 points per game these two squads have allowed their opponents to score this season are 4.6 more than the 42.5 total in this contest.

-- The Titans and their opponents have scored an average of 48.0 points per game in 2021, 5.0 more than Sunday's total.
+- Titans games this season feature an average total of 48.0 points, a number 5.5 points higher than Sunday's over/under.

-- The 43-point over/under for this game is 1.4 points below the 44.4 points per game average total in Texans games this season.
+- In 2021, games involving the Texans have averaged a total of 44.4 points, 1.9 more than the set total in this contest.

 Titans stats and trends

-- This season, the Titans are winless against the spread when entering a game as a favorite of 10 points or more.
+- Tennessee's games this year have eclipsed the over/under seven times in 16 opportunities (43.8%).

-- Tennessee's games this year have hit the over on seven of 16 set point totals (43.8%).
+- Tennessee is 1-2 against the spread and 1-2 overall when the team churns out over 383.1 yards.

-- Tennessee is 7-0 against the spread and 7-0 overall this season when the team notches more than 26.5 points.
+- This year, the Titans have turned the ball over 25 times, while the Texans have forced 25.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Texans.